mmfahey/RelayControl/README.md

 # Python/Raspberry Pi Relay Controller (LED Photoreactor)

 ## Description
-Android APK written in python/kivy that allows scientists to quickly and easily convert common energy units used.
+Tkinter based GUI for controlling a relay board powered by a Raspberry Pi microcomputer.
+In the original use case, each relay is connected to a 10 W LED allowing for an array of LED photoreactors that can be powered for a set time period.

 ## Project Status
-Published on Google Play, small bug fixes will be made and potentially an IOS version will be released in the coming months.
+No longer being updated, final state.

 ## Installation
-The live APK can be found on the Google Play store and can be installed on any android device.

-On Windows or Linux computers, the python package (main.py) can be run as long as the EnergyConversions.py is found in the same directory.
-This will generate the GUI and allow users to work with the energy conversion tools on their PCs.
+On Windows or Linux computers, the python package (ZalRelayv2.py) can be run as long as the required python packages are installed.
+Relay board must be connected to the Raspberry Pi with correct GPIO pinout.

-Building a modified APK from the python package requires Buildozer to be configured on a linux machine or VM.

 ## Usage

-'''python main.py'''
+'''python ZalRelayv2.py'''

 ## Support
-Contact the author at mmfahey92@gmail.com
+Contact the author at mmfahey92@gmail.com if any major bugs found.

 ## Roadmap
-Plan on releasing and IOS version by Fall 2021 and plan on continued bug fixes and update implementations as wanted or needed.
+No future updates outside of bug fixes.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.